jbcodeforce/shift_left_utils/docs/recipes.md

     flink.database_name
     ```

-* This can be extended to a product, so user may see all the dependencies for a given product:
+* The execution plan can be extended to a product, so a user may see all the dependencies for a given product:
     ```sh
-    shift_left pipeline build-execution --product-name p2
+    shift_left pipeline build-execution-plan --product-name p2
     ```

-* It may be interesting to get the execution plan for a given layer, like all the facts or intermidiates, so the granulatity is at the direcory level, so it can be product and intermidate:
+* It may be interesting to get the execution plan for a given layer, like all the facts or intermediates, so the granulatity is at the directory level, so it can be intermediate, facts... or even combination of level/product like:
     ```sh
-    shift_left pipeline build-execution --dir $PIPELINES/intermediates/p2
+    shift_left pipeline build-execution-plan --dir $PIPELINES/intermediates/p2
     ```

 ???- example "The outcome of an execution plan"